The Silver Age

 Hogarth, William (1697 London 1764).
 Quarrels with the Jew Protector or The (Double) Betrayal.
 The surprising visit of the rich Jew at Mary Hackabout at which he experiences his mistress quite originally and, besides, will loose his clock.
 In the background Mary’s maid guides the more ordinary suitor taken from last night’s masked ball on tiptoe to the door.
 Thus the noise of the overthrown tea-table shall cover his exit.
 Engraving by Thomas Cook (c.
 1744 – London 1818).
 Inscribed: Pl.
 2. / Designed by W. Hogarth. / Engraved by T. Cook / London, Published by G. G. & J. Robinson, Paternoster Row, June 1st.
 1798. and series title.
 14¼ × 16⅜ in (36.3 × 41.5 cm).

-Harlots Progress II. – Harmonic impression of fine chiaroscuro on buff paper.
+Harlots Progress II. – Harmonic impression of fine chiaroscuro on strong paper.
 In the lower right corner of the paper margin almost imperceptible tidemark.
 Beyond that – contrary to all later Hogarth editions – in the original folio format. – Cook “made his mark as Hogarth engraver, too” (Thieme-Becker). – The second sheet of the set and together Mary’s social zenith:

 “ Higher than here little Pandema will not rise.
 It is her silver age; tea-table, tea-kettle, and whatever else, is from this metal.
 Her golden time she had in Yorkshire – without gold: the silver in London among silver, and that is worth much more – for a young girl.
 And how many men think better? ”